 We talked about religion.

-I listened to his stories that made me realize my dad is one of the most honest human beings.
+I listened to his stories, which made me realize my dad is one of the most honest human beings.

 We laughed when I recalled chasing toads across the patio.